spickermann/deep_hash_transformer/README.md

 #=> { 1 => 'foo', 'bar' => 'bar', Object => 'baz' }
 ```

 All transformations apart from `symbolize` return per default hashes with stringify keys.
-When you want to have symbolized keys to be returned then use `tr` to chain your required transformation with `:symbolize`
+When you want to have symbolized keys to be returned, then use `tr` to chain your required transformation with `:symbolize`

 ## Complex Example

 `DeepHashTransformer` transforms all hash keys – even if the key is nested in another hash or stored in a nested array.
-This is its biggest advantage over ActiveSupport's `deep_transform_keys` method which is not able to handle hashes in nested arrays.
+This is its biggest advantage over ActiveSupport's `deep_transform_keys` method, which is not able to handle hashes in nested arrays.

 Example: Transformation of a JSON API style hash (dasherized string keys) to a hash that follows common Ruby idioms (symbolized underscore keys).